raskitoma/simple-mailer-python/README.md

 ## Usage

 1. Clone this repository.
 2. Modify the `smtp_config.txt` file with your SMTP configuration and details.
+Note that the 5th line defines all the routes for mail.
+If you want to add more routes, add them in the same format as the example.
 3. Build and run the Docker container using the following command: ```docker-compose up --build```
 4. The contact API will be available at `http://localhost:3001/contact`.
 This is accesible via POST request, check variables that must be send as urlencoded-form-data.